Yash Dasgupta: 2016-2022

-Other appearances

-Dasgupta had performed in award ceremonies such as Colors Golden Petal Awards 2011 and Telly Academy Awards 2014.
-He performed in Jaya Hey, dedicated to the Kolkata Police.
-He had also anchored for the television award night, Star Jalsha Parivar Awards 2014.
+Personal life

+Yash was previously in a marriage with Shweta Singh Kalhans.
+They have a son named Rayansh.

+Yash began his relationship with actor Nusrat Jahan but their marital status remained unknown as of December 2021.
+In August 2021, Jahan gave birth to a boy named Yishaan J, Dasgupta, at a private hospital in Kolkata.
+It is reported that the child's birth certificate named Dasgupta as the father.
+In February 2022, Jahan confirmed their marriage since 2020.

 Political career

 In March 2021, he had been declared to be the candidate of Bharatiya Janata Party from Chanditala for the 2021 West Bengal Legislative Assembly election to be held from 27 March 2021.
 He lost the election to Indian Trinamool Congress candidate Swati Khandoker by 41347 votes.